adnanhaq30/blog/_posts/2022-06-25-Security-Explained-sqli.md

-- Just to make sure none other MYSQLi exploitation techniques are working i ran a quick sqlmap scan on the script and it seems we are perfectly fine.
+- Just to make sure none other MYSQLi exploitation techniques are working I ran a quick sqlmap scan on the script and it seems we are perfectly fine.

 ![5](/blog/assets/images/SecuritySimplified/sqli-3/5.png)